A Guide to Warehouse Safety

 Warehouse Safety Checklists

-Safety checklists are a convenient way to ensure your facilities and employees perform their tasks safely.
-At Crown, our safety checklists cover general warehouse safety, forklift operation and manual lifting.
+Safety checklists are a convenient way to ensure your warehouse facilities and employees perform their tasks safely.
+At Crown, our warehouse rules and procedures cover general safety, forklift operation and manual lifting.

 General Warehouse Safety Checklist